 As Object Groups exist outside of the normal SentryOne hierarchy, a condition or setting configured for an Object Group is applied last after any inherited or explicitly defined condition or setting.
 In this way, Object Group conditions and settings have the final say within your environment.

 As mentioned earlier, typical uses include disabling Runtime Threshold alerts for all transaction log backup jobs and applying policies to QA servers that may exist within several sites of your environment.
 When you create an Object Group, you choose how configured conditions and settings are applied in the group.
 You can create an Object Group in which configured conditions and settings apply strictly to the group members.
 Alternatively, you may create an Object Group in which configured conditions and settings apply to the group members and their children.
-For more information, see the following section Creating a New Group.
+For more information, see the following section Creating New Object Groups.

 Each Object Group you create also has an associated evaluation order.
 This evaluation order is specific to just the set of Object Groups in your environment.
 This is valuable when you have an object that belongs to multiple Object Groups with a divergent set of policies.
 The evaluation order allows you to control which group's configured conditions and settings are applied.
 A configured setting or condition from the Object Group with the highest evaluation order will be applied last, and therefore will be the effective setting or condition.
 For example, if you have ten object groups, with orders 1 through 10, then 10 will be the highest/last applied.

 When you add new objects to an Object Group, any setting that is applicable to that object type will be configurable in the Settings pane.
 By default, each object in an Object Group still receives its base set of inherited settings from its parent objects in the SentryOne hierarchy.
 If you would like to override these settings, define a setting within the Object Group itself.
 Change the Defined setting to True.
 After you define a setting for an Object Group, that setting is reflected in any applicable objects that belong to that group.